RahulModak74/Bayesian-Traffic-Prism/README.md

 How to Install:

-Pl see DETAILED_DOCUMENTATION.md for compelte details
+Pl see DETAILED_DOCUMENTATION.md for  details

 For professional installations and setting up of advanced rules and other features, you may want to consider our consulting/training offerings.
 Pl get in touch pbi@bayesiananalytics.in